capactio/website/docs/content-development/generating.md

 capact alpha manifest-gen interface cap.interface.database.redis.install
 ```

-It generated four files:
+It generates four files:

-* `generated/interface/database/redis.yaml` with an InterfaceGroup definition.
-As the name suggests it's grouping interfaces, like `install`, `update` and so on.
+* `generated/interface/database/redis.yaml` with an [InterfaceGroup](https://github.com/capactio/capact/blob/main/ocf-spec/0.0.1/README.md#interfacegroup) definition.
+As the name suggests, it's grouping interfaces for Redis domain.
+For example, `install`, `update` etc.
 * `generated/interface/database/redis/install.yaml` with an Interface definition.
-It defines input and output types which will be used for the Interface.
+It defines the Interface signature.
-* `generated/type/database/redis/install-input.yaml` with an input Type definition
+* `generated/type/database/redis/install-input.yaml` with an input [Type]() definition.
-* `generated/type/database/redis/config.yaml` with an output Type definition
+* `generated/type/database/redis/config.yaml` with an output Type definition.

-All the files have a `metadata` section defined with fields like description, maintainer, name, e-mail and so on.
+All the files have a **metadata** property defined with fields like description, maintainer, name, e-mail and so on.
 Feel free to update them now.
 For example, metadata in `redis.yaml` file can look like this:

 ```yaml
 metadata: